aranya-project/aranya/docs/tech-docs.md

 ### Data Plane

-The control plane provides the full functionality to implement and enforce the authority model used to govern resource accesses, which includes the transmission of data representing the operations that users perform by utilizing the sync protocol.
+The control plane provides the full functionality to implement and enforce the authority model used to govern resource accesses, which includes the transmission of data representing the operations that devices perform by utilizing the sync protocol.
 Since the sync protocol is designed to work with the DAG to keep a decentralized record of every command, it can have some overhead that increases the latency and may not be the most optimal choice for communicating data real time.

 As an alternative, Aranya's data plane may be selected to transmit data securely using end-to-end encryption that is bound to the specific entities as defined by the authority model of the policy in the control plane.
-An API is provided for this low latency, high throughput data (compared to on-graph) exchange by exposing lightweight channels to applications on the endpoints.
+An API is provided for this low latency, high throughput data exchange (compared to on-graph) by exposing lightweight channels to applications on the endpoints.

 Channels are governed by the authority model defined by the policy.
 Entities can be incorporated in as many channels as desired.
 Aranya manages cryptographic keys, leveraging the configured cipher suite for encrypting and decrypting messages on a per-channel basis.
 Aranya uses the crypto engine to negotiate keys while data is transmitted efficiently off-graph, i.e., without being stored in a command that is added to the DAG.
 Because the commands are not stored in the DAG, these channels are useful where large messages, network streams, or other high-throughput data must be sent to peers.